stoermelder/vcvrack-packone/docs/intermix/Intermix.md

 INTERMIX can smoothly crossfade between scenes using the two fade trimpots:

-- **Fade in** (left trimpot) - Time in seconds for the new scene to fade in (0-4 seconds)
+- **Fade in** (left trimpot) - Time in seconds for the new scene to fade in
-- **Fade out** (right trimpot) - Time in seconds for the previous scene to fade out (0-4 seconds)
+- **Fade out** (right trimpot) - Time in seconds for the previous scene to fade out

+The maximum fade time can be set in the context menu (4s, 15s, or 60s).
 These settings apply to all scene changes and can be included in scenes if "Include input-mode in scenes" is enabled.
 For more advanced fade control per pad, use the INTERMIX-FADE expander.

 ### Fade Input Port